Chalarangelo/30-seconds-of-code/snippets/uniqueElements.md

 Finds all unique values in an array.

-- Create a `new Set()` from the given array to discard duplicated values.
+- Create a `Set` from the given array to discard duplicated values.
 - Use the spread operator (`...`) to convert it back to an array.

 ```js